ooni/ooni.org/content/post/2021-how-signal-private-messenger-blocked-around-the-world/index.md

 observe the [typical pattern of the Great Firewall of China](https://www.usenix.org/system/files/sec21-hoang.pdf), returning IP addresses inside of random IP ranges.

-China appears to block Signal by means of bidirectional **DNS injection**, as suggested by the fact that DNS queries from *outside* the country also result in injected responses, even though they target a publicly routed IP in China that does not run a DNS server.
+Similarly to Iran, China appears to block Signal by means of bidirectional **DNS injection**, as suggested by the fact that DNS queries from *outside* the country also result in injected responses, even though they target a publicly routed IP in China that does not run a DNS server.